Madras Christian College: Barnes Hall

 This is the newest and the third women's hall established on 20 June 2016 by Mrs. Shanthi Manuel for women students on campus.
 The UGC, New Delhi, has sanctioned a grant of Rs.1.20 crores for the construction of a new Women's Hostel for the college.

 The hall was named after Mr. and Mrs. Barnes who were the first curators of the college.
-The first warden was Dr. E. Joyce Sudandara Priya.
-The hall is currently served by warden Dr. Ann Thomas (Department of English Language and Literature -Aided).
+The first warden was E. Joyce Sudandara Priya.